NateOConnellPhD/infForest/README.md

 ### Categorical effects

-For categorical predictors, `effect()` computes all pairwise AIPW contrasts.
+For categorical predictors, `effect()` computes all pairwise contrasts.
 Each pair is treated as a binary comparison restricted to observations at those two levels, with a pair-specific propensity model.
 The `at` argument selects specific levels to compare.

 ```r
 effect(fit, "group", p.value = TRUE)